HHS/simpler-grants-gov/documentation/analytics/metrics/percent-complete.md

 <details>
 <summary>Step 3: Calculate percent complete</summary>

-> [!NOTE]
-> While we leave the full decimal in the results dataframe, when we visualize the results, we round to the nearest percentage point and display as a percentage rather than as a decimal.
+> **Note:** While we leave the full decimal in the results dataframe, when we visualize the results, we round to the nearest percentage point and display as a percentage rather than as a decimal.

 By points: